 Updated Food Recall Warning (Allergen) - Certain Daesang brand rice seasoning mixes recalled due to undeclared egg, milk, and oyster

-OTTAWA, June 7, 2019 /CNW/ - The food recall warning issued on June 5, 2019 has been updated to include an additional importer.
+OTTAWA, June 6, 2019 /CNW/ - The food recall warning issued on June 4, 2019 has been updated to include additional allergen and product information.
 This additional information was identified during the Canadian Food Inspection Agency's (CFIA) food safety investigation.

-Korea Food Trading is recalling certain Daesang brand rice seasoning mixes from the marketplace because they contain egg, milk, and oyster which are not declared on the label.
+T-Brothers Food and Trading Ltd. is recalling certain Daesang brand rice seasoning mixes from the marketplace because they contain egg, milk, and oyster which are not declared on the label.
 People with an allergy to egg, milk, or oyster should not consume the recalled products described below.

-The following products have been sold in Nova Scotia, Ontario, and Quebec.
+The following products have been sold in Alberta, British Columbia, Manitoba, and Saskatchewan.

 Recalled products